ndirmn3/Krypton/README.md

 ## Todo
 1. useful bookmarklets (fetches code)
-2. add more eaglercraft clients?
-3. more games and apps
+2. more games and apps